 Seven Islands' key business drivers relate to its ability to acquire vessels from reputable vessel owners within the international market and to quickly deploy those vessels through charter contracts with India's largest oil companies.
 Seven Islands' business model is susceptible to overall shipping cycles and could be impacted by industry downturns in terms of lower rates and increased competition.
 However, Seven Islands operates primarily in the crude oil and oil products segment wherein India has one of the fastest growing oil consumption rates.
-The demand for oil tanker vessels to import and transport crude oil and oil products has been steadily increasing, mitigating business deployment risk for oil tankers in India in comparison with other countries.
+The demand for oil tanker vessels to import and transport crude oil and oil products maintains a positive long-term outlook, mitigating business deployment risk for oil tankers in India in comparison with other countries.
 In addition, India has witnessed a decline in the fleet of other shipping companies, due to lower operational efficiencies, forming a gap that Seven Islands is currently positioned to fill.

-India has experienced rising demand for crude oil as a result of increased energy consumption that is required to sustain its growth.
-According to the International Energy Agency, India's oil demand is expected to grow faster than that of China by the mid-2020s.
+India has experienced rising demand in the past years for crude oil as a result of increased energy consumption that is required to sustain its growth.
+Following a temporary decline in oil demand during India's lockdown, demand has seen a strong rebound in India as restrictions began to ease since May 2020.
+According to the Organization of the Petroleum Exporting Countries, oil demand in India is estimated to recover to prepandemic levels by 2021.

 Seven Islands' revenues are denominated in U.S. dollars, whereas a majority of expenses incurred are denominated in the Indian rupee.
-Seven Islands is also exposed to the fluctuations in the Indian rupee to the extent they acquire new vessels as the asset purchases are negotiated and settled in U.S. dollars.
+Seven Islands is also exposed to the fluctuations in the Indian rupee to the extent new vessels are acquired as asset purchases are negotiated and settled in U.S. dollars.